How can I prepare to take an assessment at King's?

 I do not have access to a quiet space, where can I take my online exam/study on campus?

 We recognise that some students may not have an appropriate quiet study space, or adequate internet access needed to undertake their assessments.
-If you wish to sit your assessments on campus, you can use the dedicated informal learning spaces on campus; Please read our article Where are there extra spaces on campus for me to study or take online assessments during Exam Period 2? for further guidance.
+If you wish to sit your assessments on campus, you can use the dedicated informal learning spaces on campus; Please read our article Where can I study on campus? for further guidance.

 Important to know: Informal learning spaces will be designated as ‘quiet’ spaces to better support students completing their assessments.
 However, these will not be formally invigilated or monitored.
 We, therefore, advise all students to be mindful of others and their surroundings when using our informal learning spaces.